-In 2022 a total of 28 baseline, 12 beach topographic, three pre-breaching, three breaching, and three post-breaching surveys were conducted (Appendix A).
-One baseline survey also functioned as one of the post-breaching surveys and another also functioned as one of the pre-breaching surveys.
+In 2024 a total of 19 baseline, ten monthly beach topographic, three pre-breaching, three breaching, three post-breaching, and one beach crest elevation surveys were conducted (Appendix A).
+One beach topographic survey and one pre-breaching survey also functioned as a baseline survey.